 If there’s ever been a time when you need a well-functioning immune system, it’s now.
 And the first place to start strengthening your immune system is with the foods you eat.
 Immune-boosting foods protect us in several ways—they provide antioxidants and reduce inflammation in the body…they stimulate the immune system to do its job…and they help to fight infection.
-We asked Jackie Newgent, RD, a nutritionist and classically trained chef known for creating delicious healthy dishes, to come up with a list of 10 of her favorite immune-boosting foods.
-Her list includes a bit of everything—from spices to protein and vegetables, even tea.
-Best of all: These foods can be eaten separately…or together in a delicious immunity-boosting soup.
+We asked Jackie Newgent, RDN, a nutritionist and classically trained chef known for creating delicious healthy dishes, to come up with a list of 10 of her favorite foods that help boost immunity.
+Her list includes a bit of everything—from spices to protein-packed picks and vegetables, even tea.
+Best of all: These foods can be eaten separately…or together in a delicious soup that helps boost immunity.
 The recipe is below!

 10 IMMUNE-BOOSTING FOODS